adrybakov/wulfric/docs/source/user-guide/conventions/basic-notation.rst

-.. _user-guide_conventions_main:
+.. _user-guide_conventions_basic-notation:

 **************
 Basic notation
 **************

-On this page we introduce formal definition of the vector and cell and how they stored in wulfric.
+On this page we introduce formal definition of the vector and cell and describe how they are stored in wulfric.

 Wulfric stores and manipulates both column vectors and row vectors as (3,) |NumPy|_ arrays (i.e. the code does not explicitly distinguish the row and column vectors)